How often should you have employee appraisals?

 Is an annual employee appraisal enough?

-The good news is that this is something that can easily be rectified.
-Here are three steps that you can follow to ensure that your employees are getting the opportunities for personal development that they want and need.
+Here are 3 steps that you can follow to ensure that your employees are getting the opportunities for personal development that they want and need.

 2. Understand your business capabilities

-You’ve got to be realistic and look at what your employees want in conjunction with the businesses requirements and capabilities.
-From here you will be able to devise a system that works for both parties.
-It’s no good if your staff want weekly feedback and you don’t have the resources to be able to provide them with that.
+It's important to find a balance, by looking at what your employees want, in conjunction with the businesses requirements & capabilities.
+From here, you'll be able to devise a system that works for both parties.
+It’s no good if your staff want a large amount of weekly feedback and you don’t have the resources to provide them with that.
 It gives you scope to know where you need to grow your HR department or adapt the processes you use to give feedback.

 3. Identify areas for training

 There may be some areas within HR that you may not be the best at simply because you haven’t had to be.
-Identify areas for training such as how to deliver feedback or conducting effective employee appraisals and make the investment.
-It’s a step in the direction to make sure that your employee appraisals are beneficial for your employees.
+Identify areas for training such as how to deliver feedback or conducting effective employee appraisals and make sure you invest the time.

 Back to listing